iammustafatz/Mlflow-Diabetes-Prediction-Pipeline/README.md

 # MLflow PySpark Pipeline for Diabetes Prediction using Azure Databricks

-This project showcases how to build a machine learning pipeline for predicting diabetes in patients using PySpark and MLflow, and how to deploy it using Azure Databricks.
+This repository showcases how to build a machine learning pipeline for predicting diabetes in patients using PySpark and MLflow, and how to deploy it using Azure Databricks.

 ## Overview